Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

         print(int(result.stdout) + 5)

-This code runs the Mathics3 interpreter as a subprocess, capturing the output and if the execution was successful converts the result from its string output to an Python ``int`` and adds 5.
+This code runs the Mathics3 interpreter as a subprocess, capturing the output and if the execution was successful, converts the result from its string output to a Python ``int`` and adds 5.

 Using MathicsSession
 --------------------

-While the above is fine for running an isolated expression or two, it is pretty inefficient: Python has to be loaded every time along with the huge Mathics3 program; all of the built-in functions need to be set up, and some of terminal interaction needs set up as well.
+While the above is fine for running an isolated expression or two, it is pretty inefficient: Python has to be loaded every time, along with the huge Mathics3 program; all of the built-in functions need to be set up, and some terminal interaction needs to be set up as well.

-If you have a sequence of Mathics3 expressions, or need to get results from Mathics3 a number of times inside your Python code, it is faster to just import `mathics` and set up and environment for running code once.
+If you have a sequence of Mathics3 expressions, or need to get results from Mathics3 several times inside your Python code, it is faster to just import `mathics` and set up an environment for running code once.

 Here is an example of that: